jasongonzales23/jason-gonzales-mdb/README.md

 - Support more responsive views like iPad, is phone even a reasonable use-case?
 - Collapsible side nav, notice I have vars in there to pave the way for this
+- made SVG components more flexible (take fill colors as vars for example)

 ## Running the development environment